4 Things That Are Causing Your Dog’s Anxiety

 Have you ever returned home only to find that your pup clawed your favorite curtains to shreds?
 Or maybe your dog trembles uncontrollably on car rides, turning a leisurely trip into a panicked outing?
 Does every visit to the vet begin with cowering and whining, leaving you and him overwhelmed?

 Well, just like humans, our fur friends can experience anxiety.
 As pet parents, there’s nothing more painful than seeing our pups suffer in fear.
 My dog, Chilly, struggles with noise aversion.
-It broke my heart to watch his panting and whining due to the sound of thunder, escalate to more destructive behaviors.
-And he’s not alone– an estimated 50% of pets suffer from fear, anxiety, and stress (FAS).
+It broke my heart to watch his panting and whining due to the sound of thunder escalate to a more destructive behavior.
+And he’s not alone—an estimated 50% of pets suffer from fear, anxiety, and stress (FAS).

 In addition to noise anxiety, there are many different types of anxiety that pet parents may not be aware of.
-If your dog is suffering from anxiety, it’s important to recognize the symptoms, learn the causes, and start reducing stress in your pup.
+If you suspect you have an anxious dog, it’s important to recognize the symptoms, learn the causes, and start reducing stress in your pup.
 That’s why I founded Pet Anxiety Awareness Month, so that pet parents would have the tools they need to help their furry BFFs regain peace and happiness.

 Pin Me!

 If your dog suffers from FAS, the first step in helping him is to understand what’s triggering him.
 Anxiety symptoms in our fur friends are surprisingly varied and often include behaviors that you might not normally associate with canine anxiety.
-Here are some common symptoms to be on the lookout for:
+Here are some common symptoms anxious dogs may present:

 If your dog is experiencing any of these symptoms, he is truly suffering!
 His problems won’t resolve on their own.
 It’s important to get help and understand what’s causing his anxiety.